gretkierewicz/dissertation/README.md

 - Plan model - changed methods to properties, so these can be easily used in serializers
 - Employee's Plans - implemented View and Serializers (read-only)
 - FIX / For Plan Serializer's validation after changing model's methods to props
+- Added to Employee: pensum, limit and sum of plan_hours

 ### To be done: